pawelgrzybek/pawelgrzybek.com/content/posts/2017-10-25-from-a-callback-hell-through-promises-to-async-functions.md

 ---
 title: From callback hell, through promises to async functions
-description: The last few years have brought us lots of revolutionary features for working with asynchronous JavaScript operations.
+summary: The last few years have brought us lots of revolutionary features for working with asynchronous JavaScript operations.
 Let's review the most popular ones together.
 photo: 2017-10-25.jpg
 ---